celestiaorg/orchestrator-relayer/docs/orchestrator.md

 celestia-appd query staking validator <validator_valoper_address>
 ```

-Now, you can restart the relayer, and it should start signing.
+Now, you can restart the orchestrator, and it should start signing.